serejandmyself/foundation-ceremony/foundation.md

 Each round a certain amount of THC tokens is auctioned.
 The amount of THC the donors receive is proportional to the donated amount in that round.
 I.E. if 10 tokens are available for auction at round 5, and 10 ETH from 10 people were donated, each person will receive 1 token after the end of the round.

 Window 0 or Game of Thrones is a 21-day round in the mainnet.
 During testing, the round will last for 10 days.
-Subsequent rounds of the auction, in both testnets and mainnet, will last for 23 hours + 1 hour for calculation.
+Subsequent rounds of the auction, in both testnets and mainnet, will last for 23 hours + 1 second.
 Overall, there are 479 rounds in the mainnet (and 20 fo the testing).
-Which totals to just over 500 days of the auction with round 0 in the mainnet.
+Which totals to just over ~480 days of the auction with round 0 in the mainnet.
 We strongly recommend reading more information about the auction and the distribution games [here](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#the-distribution-games-in-detail).

 The accumulated ETH is available for transfer at any time to the Foundations DAO agent by any participant of the auction (not a front end function for now).
 Of course, from this point onwards, those ETH’s are controlled via the governance mechanisms of cyber~Foundation.